Hiram College

 Select one:

 a.
-There is embedded in every great technology and epistemological, political or social prejudice.
+There is embedded in every great technology and epistemological,

 b.
 There is always a price for technology